UPPMAX/naiss_file_transfer_course/docs/sessions/sftp/README.md

     - Who has heard of `sftp`?
     - Who has already used `sftp`?

-# Introduction
+## Introduction

-**SFTP is an abbreviation of 'SSH File Transfer Protocol', where 'SSH' is an abbreviation of 'Secure Shell protocol'**
+**SFTP is an abbreviation of 'SSH File Transfer Protocol' and 'SSH' is an abbreviation of 'Secure Shell protocol'.**

 !!! note "Pros"